BrunoVieiraL/id_Card/README.md

 # my_card

 Just a simple visitor card but in app format.
-Developed in Polimorfismo lessons.
+Project developed during the Dart and Flutter course by Polimorfismo.

 ## Getting Started